 Disconnecting before the start will remove you from the tournament.
 If you disconnect after the start, you will not be removed automatically, but you need to return as soon as possible, or the manager will forfeit you.

 A player must not enter the tournament on more than one username, or risk being forfeited on both usernames.

-Use of computer chess engines, databases, chess books, magazines, written notes and any other form of external assistance while playing is strictly prohibited.
+The use of computer chess engines, databases, chess books, magazines, written notes, and any other form of external assistance while playing is strictly prohibited.
 Assistance from other players is also prohibited and will result in disqualification as well as further sanctions as laid out byICC's User Agreementand Policy rules.